Many opportunities – take it from Secretary of State John F. Kerry:

 Fields in Which Our Majors Are Currently Employed:

 - Several of our current Majors and Minors are going into Medicine.
-Several of our current Majors and Minors are interested in Law.

 - Current majors know that if they are interested in any of these fields we will put them in touch with these graduates.